openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 ## GZip<sup>12+</sup>

-Gzip-related APIs.
+Describes gzip-related APIs.

 ### gzdopen<sup>12+</sup>

 gzdopen(fd: number, mode: string): Promise&lt;void&gt;

-Associates gzFile with the file descriptor fd and opens the file for reading and decompressing, or compressing and writing.
+Associates gzip file with the file descriptor (fd) and opens the file for reading and decompressing, or compressing and writing.
+This API uses a promise to return the result.

 **Atomic service API**: This API can be used in atomic services since API version 12.